remnrem/luna-doc/docs/ref/power-spectra.md

 _Generic phase/event coupling analysis_

-This command implements that same functions used by [`SPINDLES`](spindles-so.md#spindles) when evaluating spindle/SO phase coupling and overlap.
+This command implements the same functions used by [`SPINDLES`](spindles-so.md#spindles) when evaluating spindle/SO phase coupling and overlap.
 Here, the functionality has been extracted out of the context of the `SPINDLES` command, to make it generically useful.
 That is, given a set of [annotations](annotations.md)